 His page has discussions on typography in general, and handwriting and architectural fonts in particular.

-- Eaglefeather (1999, P22).
-David Siegel made Eaglefeather for the Frank Lloyd Wright Foundation, which owns various manuscripts of the beautiful lettering of this American artist and designer, 1867-1959.
-P22 Eaglefeather Pro is a large extension released in 2012.
+- Eaglefeather (1999), P22).
+An arts and crafts font made for the Frank Lloyd Wright Foundation, which owns various manuscripts of the beautiful lettering of this American artist and designer, 1867-1959.
+This font family is based on the alphabet designed by Frank Lloyd Wright for the Eaglerock project in 1922.
+Extended in 2012 and 2018 to P22 Eaglefeather Pro.
 Codesigned with Carol Toriumi-Lawrence.

 - Tekton (1988, Adobe).
 Tekton was released by Adobe in 1989.
 Ideal for architectural writing, an OpenType family, called Tekton Pro, was released in 2000.
 Adobe lists Jim Wasco as a co-designer.
 The glyphs are based on the hand-lettering of Seattle-based architect and author Francis D.K.
 Ching.